goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     Since this is a large result set returned will will only test enough pieces of the results inform of the desired behavior and to make sure the results are sane.

-    >>> permDetails = folder1.getPermissionSettingsForAllViews(ifaces,ISecurityToolSkin)
+    >>> permDetails = folder1.getPermissionSettingsForAllViews(ifaces,
+                                                               ISecurityToolSkin)

     By using the ISecurityToolSkin we can see the actual securityTool views.
 The securityTool views are only registerd for the ISecurityToolSkin layer.

     >>> pprint(permDetails)
     [...
       'zope.globalmgr': {u'<i>no name</i>': 'Allow',